 What we do know is that pretty much every team in the NBA will come calling should Portland put the star guard on the block.
 Meanwhile, Philadelphia has the assets to make this work.
 Something akin to Simmons, Maxey, two first-round picks and two pick swaps could be enough to move the needle.
 Imagine Lillard and Embiid teaming up in Philadelphia.
 That would be so much fun.

-Either way we spin it, the Philadelphia 76ers are headed for a franchise-altering offseason.
+Either way we spin it, the Philadelphia 76ers are in the midst of a franchise-altering summer.
 It’s going to be intriguing to see how Morey and Co. navigate through it.
 Don’t expect this same core group to return in 2021-22.
 That would be the definition of insanity.